Illness & Conditions - Special Health Issues

 Besides taking your blood pressure, your doctor will do a physical exam and medical history.
 Your doctor may also have you get other tests to find out whether high blood pressure has damaged any organs or caused other problems.
 These tests may include:

-Your doctor may also check your risk of coronary artery disease.
+Your doctor may also check your risk of a heart attack and stroke.

 Sometimes doctors automatically schedule routine tests because they think that's what patients expect.
 But experts say that routine heart tests can be a waste of time and money.
 For more information, see Heart Tests: When Do You Need Them?